newrelic/newrelic-opentelemetry-examples/README.md

 - Java
   - [OpenTelemetry Agent New Relic Config](./java/agent-nr-config): A Java application with the OpenTelemetry Agent configured for New Relic.
   - [Logs In Context With Log4j2](./java/logs-in-context-log4j2): A Java application configured to include OpenTelemetry trace context on Log4j2 structured logs.
   - [OpenTelemetry SDK New Relic Config](./java/sdk-nr-config): A Java application with OpenTelemetry standalone library instrumentation as well as custom instrumentation, configured for New Relic via the SDK.
-Demonstrates usage of spans, metrics, and logs.
   - [OTLP New Relic Mapping](./java/otlp-nr-mapping): Contains a variety of test cases demonstrating how OTLP payloads are mapped to records in NRDB upon ingest.
 - .NET
   - [OpenTelemetry SDK New Relic Config](./dotnet/aspnetcore/) Simple ASP.NET Core application demonstrating OpenTelemetry instrumentation.
 - JavaScript
-  - [OpenTelemetry SDK New Relic Config - OTLP/HTTP (PROTO)](./javascript/simple-nodejs-app-http-exp): An express application demonstrating OpenTelemetry auto-instrumentation and exporting with OTLP/HTTP (PROTO), configured for New Relic via the SDK.
+  - [OpenTelemetry SDK New Relic Config](./javascript/simple-nodejs-app-http-exp): An express application demonstrating OpenTelemetry auto-instrumentation, configured for New Relic via the SDK.
 - Python
   - [OpenTelemetry SDK New Relic Config](./python): Two simple Python application demonstrating OpenTelemetry instrumentation, one with Flask auto-instrumentation and one without Flask.
 Configured for New Relic via the SDK.
 - Go